imgag/ngs-bits/doc/tools/SampleCorrelation.md

 	Special parameters:
 	  --help          Shows this help and exits.
 	  --version       Prints version and exits.
+	  --changelog     Prints changeloge and exits.
 	  --tdx           Writes a Tool Definition Xml file.
 The file name is the application name with the suffix '.tdx'.

+### SampleCorrelation changelog
+	SampleCorrelation 0.1-222-g9be2128

 [back to ngs-bits](https://github.com/marc-sturm/ngs-bits)